Priya Parker, author of the critically-acclaimed book, The Art of Gathering, explains how we can build meaningful human connections while apart.

 2. Prioritizing a transformative experience

-Priya believes that gatherings these days are not memorable and transformative enough to forge and nurture meaningful connections.
+Priya believes that informal meetings these days are not memorable and transformative enough to forge and nurture meaningful connections.
 The fear of offending an individual can come in the way of fostering effective dialogue and can result in a gathering being under structured and under hosted.
-Therefore, it becomes necessary to prioritize common needs of the gathering and navigate through the conversations together.
+Therefore, it becomes necessary to prioritize common needs of the gathering and navigate through the conversations together, with the purpose of building connections.

 3. Get creative and personal

-Priya Parker concludes her talk by alerting us to some of the deficiencies and gaps in our social connections.
+Priya Parker concludes her talk by alerting us to some of the deficiencies and gaps in our social fabric for building connections.
 She urges us to correct them through re-examination, courage and mutual understanding and in turn, truly become effective and sophisticated gatherers.